Blood In Movies What Do They Use

 With the advancement of computer-generated imagery (CGI), digital blood effects have become increasingly sophisticated.
 CGI allows filmmakers to create highly realistic and controllable blood effects that would be nearly impossible to achieve using traditional methods.
 It allows for precise control over the amount, consistency, and trajectory of the blood.

 Digital blood effects are often used in conjunction with practical effects.
-For instance, a practical effect might be used to create a wound, and then CGI would be employed to enhance the blood flow and splatter.
+Here's the thing — for instance, a practical effect might be used to create a wound, and then CGI would be employed to enhance the blood flow and splatter.
 This combination allows filmmakers to achieve a level of realism that was previously unattainable.

 Beyond the Blood: Safety and Ethical Considerations